1969–70 NHL season: (W1) St. Louis Blues vs. (W3) Minnesota North Stars

 The St. Louis Blues finished first in the West Division with 86 points.
 The Minnesota North Stars earned 60 points to finish third in the West.
 This was the second playoff meeting between these two teams.
 Their only previous meeting was in the 1968 semi-finals which St. Louis won in seven games.
 St. Louis won this year's eight-game regular season series, earning ten of sixteen points.

-The St. Louis Blues ousted the Minnesota North Stars in six games.
+The St. Louis Blues ousted the Minnesota North Stars in six games, with the home team winning the first five.
 The Blues won the first two games at the St. Louis Arena.
 Game three at the Metropolitan Sports Center featured Gump Worsley's sharp goaltending and Bill Goldsworthy scoring two goals in a 4–2 win for the North Stars.
 Cesare Maniago played in goal for Minnesota in game four and picked up a 4–0 shutout, tying the series.
-Game five at St. Louis Arena was tied 3–3 when St Louis scored three goals in the third period by Red Berenson, Terry Gray and Jim Roberts and the Blues won 6–3.
+Game five at St. Louis Arena was tied 3–3 when St Louis scored three goals in the third period by Red Berenson, Terry Gray, and Jim Roberts and the Blues won 6–3.
 In game six, Ab McDonald scored two goals as the Blues eliminated the North Stars by a score of 4–2.

 (W2) Pittsburgh Penguins vs. (W4) Oakland Seals

 Pittsburgh finished second in the West Division, earning 64 points.
 Oakland earned 58 points to finish fourth in the West.
 This was the first and only series between these two teams.
 Oakland won this year's eight-game regular season series, earning nine of sixteen points.

 In game one, Nick Harbaruk's goal midway through the third period was the winner as Pittsburgh won 2–1.
 In game two, Gary Jarrett gave Oakland a 1–0 lead, but Pittsburgh came back to win 3–1.
 Game three at Oakland featured a hat trick by Ken Schinkel of the Penguins as Pittsburgh won 5–2.
 Game four saw Oakland holding 1–0 and 2–1 leads, but the Seals just couldn't hold on and the game was tied 2–2 at the end of regulation time, with Michel Briere scoring the series winning goal at 8:28 of overtime for Pittsburgh.
 It was the final time the Seals made the playoffs.
-The Stanley Cup Playoffs did not return to the Bay Area until 1994 when the San Jose Sharks made the playoffs for the first time.
+The Stanley Cup playoffs did not return to the Bay Area until 1994 when the San Jose Sharks made the playoffs for the first time.
 This also marks only the second of three times ever a team in any of the four North American major sports have swept a team in their first playoff series.